To start employees off on the right foot, make sure your orientation helps them feel welcome and answers all of their questions.

 Typically, a new employee orientation begins with the employee filling out their paperwork for the human resources department.
 This paperwork usually includes a W-4 form and a direct deposit form.

-There's a lot of vital information to review, but it's also important to use this time to make the new employee feel comfortable.
-It's a good idea to take them out for coffee or lunch so they can begin getting accustomed to their new role.
+There's a lot of vital information to review at orientation, but it's also important to use this time to make the new employee feel comfortable.
+It could be a good idea to take them out for coffee or lunch to help them start feeling comfortable in their new role.

 How to plan a successful 90-day orientation for new hires